jameshfisher/jameshfisher.com/_posts/2018-12-30-how-i-start-jekyll-blog-posts.md

   - programming
   - blog
   - jekyll
+summary: >-
+  I use a custom `blogpost` command to quickly create new blog post files with the current date and post title.
 ---

 I start every blog post by running a command which creates a new blog post file, like this: